Continuous Prediction with Experts' Advice: Quantile Regret Bounds with the Confluent Hypergeometric Potential

 Interestingly, \citet{ZhangCP22} proposed independently of us an algorithm using coin-betting with a potential similar to \eqref{eq:hyperg_pot} also inspired by the work of~\citet{HarveyLPR20a}.
 Although their work is mostly on unconstrained online learning, one can obtain an algorithm for the experts' problem from their coin-betting algorithm whose \(\eps\)-quantile regret is similar to our bound from~\Theorem{eps_quantile_regret}, that is, roughly no more than \(2\sqrt{2 t \ln(1/\eps)}\).
 More precisely, \citet[Theorem~4]{OrabonaP16} show how to obtain an algorithm for the experts' problem with costs in \([0,1]\) from a coin-betting algorithm together with regret guarantees against any comparison point \(u \in \Delta_n\).
 We may obtain bounds on the \(\eps\)-quantile regret by noting that it is the same as the regret against all points \(u \in \Delta_n\) with \(\lceil \eps n \rceil\) non-zero equal entries.
 Combining this with Theorem 1 and Lemma~B.2 of~\citet{ZhangCP22} yields the desired bound.
 In contrast, our analysis in this section is tailored specifically for the experts problem, and does not make use of the coin-betting framework.

-To prove \Theorem{eps_quantile_regret}, we make use of the following lemma which is essentially a corollary of \citet[Lemma~3.13]{HarveyLPR20a_arxiv}.
-It is similar to the discrete \Ito's formula \citep[Lemma 3.7]{HarveyLPR20a_arxiv} except that the equality is now an inequality.
-A proof can be found in \Appendix{LBIsDiscreteIto}. \begin{lemma} \LemmaName{LBIsDiscreteIto} Let $x_1, x_2, \cdots$ be a sequence of real numbers such that $|x_t - x_{t-1}| \leq 1$.
+To prove \Theorem{eps_quantile_regret}, we make use of the following lemma. \begin{lemma} \LemmaName{LBIsDiscreteIto} Let $x_1, x_2, \cdots$ be a sequence of real numbers such that $|x_t - x_{t-1}| \leq 1$.
 Then for any function $f$ that is \emph{concave} in its second argument and any integer $T \geq 2$, we have